softwarefactory-project/sf-docs/docs/operator/nodepool_operator.rst

 .. note::

-  Note that *config/nodepool/_local_hypervisor_runc.yaml* will by automatically updated in the config repository, making OCI provider(s) available in Nodepool.
+  Note that *config/nodepool/_local_hypervisor_runc.yaml* will by automatically updated in the config repository, making RunC provider(s) available in Nodepool.